coky-t/owasp-ai-security-and-privacy-guide-ja/Document/content/ai_exchange/content/docs/2_threats_through_use.md

 Unlike detection mechanisms in conventional systems that rely on predefined rules or signatures, AI systems often rely on statistical or behavioral detection  methods such as presented here.
 In other words, AI systems typically rely more on pattern-based detection in contrast to  rule-based detection.

 **Limitations**
-Not all anomous input is malicious, and not all malicious input is odd.
+Not all anomalous input is malicious, and not all malicious input is anomalous.
 There are examples of adversarial input specifically crafted to bypass detection of anomalous input.
-Detection mechanisms may not identify all malicious inputs, and some anomlous inputs may be benign or relevant.
+Detection mechanisms may not identify all malicious inputs, and some anomalous inputs may be benign or relevant.

 For evasion attacks, detecting anomalous input is often ineffective because adversarial samples are specifically designed to appear similar to normal input by definition.
 As a result, many evasion attacks will not be detected by deviation-based methods.
 Some forms of evasion, such as adversarial patches, may still produce detectable anomalies.